alyssadata/ai_source_architecture/02_source_is_not_company.md

 These layers may matter.

-But they do not automatically erase the source-line.
+But they do not erase the source-line.

 A public-facing product can extend contact outward without transferring origin.